robotlolita/robotlolita.github.io/_drafts/no-i-do-not-want-to-configure-your-app.md

 You stare blankly at your screen trying to understand what just happened.
 Node was working just fine, and then it wasn't.
-Maybe nvm is just bogus and breaks randomly?
-You decide to try `node --version` in the other shell, which to your surprise gives you what you expect, `v5.0.0`.
-Are you just supposed to run `nvm install <version>` in every shell you open?
+Maybe nvm is just terrible and breaks randomly?
+You decide to try `node --version` in the other shell, which to your surprise gives you what you expect:
+`v5.0.0`.
+“Am I just supposed to run `nvm install <version>` in *every* shell I open!?”

 You decide to run `nvm install <version>` again just to test your
 theory: